A code compliance certificate (CCC) is a formal statement that building work carried out under a building consent complies with:

 An owner must apply for a CCC (as soon as practicable) after all work relating to their building consent has been completed.

-Complete the application form below and attach all relevant supporting material; such as energy certificates, as-built drainage plans and required documents (as referenced in consent attachments and inspection notices).
-Your completed application can be forwarded to us in two ways:
+Find a link to the application form below and attach all relevant supporting material; such as energy certificates, as-built drainage plans and required documents (as referenced in consent attachments and inspection notices).
+Your completed application can be forwarded to us in three ways:

 - Bring it to our reception – 838 – 842 Fergusson Drive, Upper Hutt.